Configuring the Inbound Gateway

 5. Select the record to view the MX record dialog.

 6. Make a note of the current MX record.
 For example, “mycompany-mail.protection.outlook.com”.
-Retain this for later configuration.
+Coro uses this information to define your SMTP relays in your workspace configuration.

 7. Add a new entry for the Coro Inbound Gateway MX record: